irlevesque/linkage/README.md

 ## Setup

-On Chrome (and deriviative browsers), go to `settings` > `search engine` and add a new "Site search" engine with the name "Linkage" and the URL "http://localhost:8080/?s=%s"
+On Chrome (and deriviative browsers), go to `settings` > `search engine` and add a new "Site search" engine with the name "Linkage", shortcut "go", and the URL "http://localhost:8080/?s=%s" (assuming you're running locally on the default port).